U.S. Department of State

-Inclusion of cost share is not a requirement of this opportunity.
+Inclusion of cost share is not a requirement for this opportunity.

-Proposals must address women in peace, security, and governance.
+Proposals must address the theme of women in peace, security, and governance.
 Proposals that do not address the theme as outlined in the program objectives will be deemed ineligible.
-All project activities must take place outside of the United States and its territories
+All project activities must take place outside of the United States and its territories.

 If the grant will be processed with an individual, that individual is not required to have a DUNS number or be registered in SAM.gov.
 However, should the grant be processed with an organization that is a partner in the project, that organization must have a unique entity identifier (Data Universal Numbering System/DUNS number from Dun & Bradstreet), as well as a valid registration on www.SAM.gov.
 Organizations must have a commitment to equal opportunity employment practices and to non-discrimination practices with regard to beneficiaries, without regard to race, religion, ethnicity, gender, sexual orientation, or political affiliation.

 Applicants are only allowed to submit one proposal.

 - APPLICATION AND SUBMISSION INFORMATION